isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 I lived in the boys' dormitory, which was divided into four rooms.
 As a result of discussions between the community association and the school, I was allowed to attend classes at Oaira Junior High School, the Hoshizuka branch, to study subjects required for the entrance exam to Oku High School: Japanese, mathematics, social studies, science, and English, which would be required after enrollment.

 During the year I spent there, I was surprised by the big differences between Keiaien and Okinawa Airakuen.
-One of them was the clothing of the medical staff who provided medical treatment.
+One of them was the clothing of the staff who provided medical treatment.
 I had never seen the bare skin of doctors or nurses at the sanatorium.

-At Okinawa Airakuen, the medical staff were heavily armed, wearing white caps, large masks with only the eyes showing, white coats, surgical rubber gloves, and rubber boots to deal with us.
+At Okinawa Airakuen, the medical staff were heavily equipped, wearing white caps, large masks with only the eyes showing, white coats, surgical rubber gloves, and rubber boots to deal with us.
 It somehow made me believe that my disease was so terrible, and the awareness always weighed heavily on me.
 Now there were nurses in front of me without gloves, rubber boots, or masks, but with living human faces.
 My medical report on the desk clearly stated my real name, Iha Toshio.

 "Mr. Iha, let me take your pulse."

-As her bare skin fingers took his pulse, the boy's heart pounded to the breaking point.
+As her bare skin fingers took the boy's pulse, his heart pounded to the breaking point.

 -----What beautiful hands.